IRC Section 907 Evaluating Taxpayer Methods of Determining Foreign Oil and Gas Extraction Income (FOGEI) and Foreign Oil Related Income (FORI)

 In most cases, IEs should request a petroleum engineer to evaluate a taxpayer's classification of assets, rate of return assumptions, and calculations.
 In some cases, an economist may be needed to assist.
 In all cases, the IE should estimate the tax effect of potential changes before expanding the examination time to permit consultation with engineers and economists.
 The International Foreign Tax Credit Technical Advisor and the Petroleum Industry Program (PIP) will gather industry data to advise on reasonable rates of return so as to further conserve examination resources.

-2. Proportionate Profits Method.
+2. Proportionate profits method.

 FOGEI is determined under the proportionate profits method by allocating total income from the production and sale of the oil or gas product between FOGEI and FORI based on the relative costs of the FOGEI and FORI activities.
 The proportionate profits method is similar in concept to the proportionate profits method used in Treas.
 Reg. §1.613-4(d)(4) to determine gross income from mining of hard minerals for purposes of determining allowable percentage depletion.
 There the formula is: